Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal: Variable selection

 Fig.~\ref{DAG}(c) shows another DAG with four arrows, which is the ALR transformation with \textsf{E} as the reference part.
 In Section 4.2 a procedure was described, in an unsupervised context, of finding an optimal ALR transformation for the Tellus data, which was using the reference element \textit{\textsf{Al}}.

 When all LRs are candidates for forming a subset of $D-1$ independent ones for a $D$-component composition, the number of possible DAGs is the Cayley number $D^{D-2}$ \cite{Bona:06}, equal to 125 for $D=5$, but increasing more than exponentially as $D$ increases.
-For the Tellus data with $D=52$, the number of DAGs is so large it can only be written down approximately as $6.312\times 10^{85}$.
+For the medium-sized Tellus data set with $D=52$, the number of DAGs is $52^{50}$, beyond any possibility to be explored.

 Finally, Fig.~\ref{DAG}(d) shows a different way of defining the four logratios, where parts are combined at each node of a dendrogram.
-If they are combined using geometric means, this is equivalent to defining a set of ILRs --- see Fig.~\ref{TellusTree}.
+If they are combined using geometric means, this is equivalent to defining a set of ILRs --- see Fig.~\ref{TellusTree1}.
 But they can also be combined more simply as amalgamations --- see Fig.~\ref{TellusTree2} --- in which case the variance explained is theoretically not 100\% but in practice very close to 100\% (for Fig.~\ref{TellusTree2} it is 99.99\%).

-Rather than doing a dimension reduction, where all parts participate, as in Figs~\ref{LRAbiplot} and \ref{ALRbiplot}, the idea of reducing the number of variables is an alternative \cite{Krzanowski:87}, recognizing that some variables are compatible with random variation and can be eliminated.
+Rather than doing a dimension reduction, where all parts participate, as in Figs~\ref{LRAbiplot} and \ref{ALRbiplot}, the idea of reducing the number of variables is an alternative \cite{Krzanowski:87}.
 The question of selecting a small set of LRs that satisfy a practical objective has been addressed in \cite{Greenacre:19, Graeve:20, Wood:21}.
 The idea is very simple and involves choosing LRs in a stepwise fashion, with the objective of explaining the maximum amount of variance in the compositional data set.
 A complete set of $D-1$ independent LRs forming a DAG explains 100\% of the logratio variance (assuming $D$ is less than the number of observations $N$, otherwise for wide matrices $N-1$ LRs are needed).
 But perhaps much fewer LRs would be satisfactory, since all data have inherent error and hence explaining 100\% of the variance is unnecessary.

 The stepwise algorithm starts by selecting the LR that explains the most logratio variance.
 It is then retained and the next logratio which, together with the first, explains the maximum variance, is retained as the second LR, and so on until a large percentage of variance, say around 95\%, is explained.
 Alternatively, a stopping rule can impose a strong penalty on the number of logratios chosen \cite{Coenders:22, Gordon-Rodriguez:21, Combettes:21}.